marcojdelarosa/Fitness-Website/Deliverables/Deliverable4/deliverable4.md

-For this deliverable, you should have a fully functional piece of software that delivers a set of features (don’t need to be the complete set, but it needs to be a working prototype).
-Structure your deliverable according to the following sections.

 # Introduction

 Provide a short paragraph that describes your system.
 This paragraph should contain the value proposition and a description of the main features of the software.
 At the end of the introduction, include a link to your project on GitHub.